talDoFlemis/sora-henkan/README.md

 5.  **MinIO/S3:** An object storage service used to store the original and processed images.
 6.  **LocalStack/AWS SQS:** A message queue used to decouple the API server from the worker, enabling asynchronous processing.
 7.  **Terraform:** Infrastructure as Code (IaC) to provision the necessary AWS resources, including VPC, EC2, RDS, S3, and SQS.
+8.  **Jaeger:** Distributed tracing system for monitoring and troubleshooting microservices-based architectures.
+9.  **CloudWatch Agent:** AWS monitoring and observability service for collecting metrics and logs from EC2 instances.

 ## Getting Started